-The courses listed below represent the recommended per-term program path for learners wanting to complete the program in the least amount of time.
-These are recommendations only.
-A learner's individual path to graduation will depend on a number of factors including any course prerequisites, the availability and capacity of specific courses at the time of course registration, and the learner's chosen course delivery methods (in-class or online).
+The list below shows the mandatory and elective courses required for this program.
+This is not in the recommended course path by term.
+A learner's individual path to graduation will depend on a number of factors including any course prerequisites, the availability and capacity of specific courses at the time of registration, and the learner's chosen course delivery methods (in-class, online, etc.).
+Current learners should visit bowvalleycollege.ca/courselists to view recommended course sequencing for their program, or contact Academic Advising for assistance.

-Digital Mar keting Major Courses Credits Hours DATA2301 Fundamentals of Digital Marketing Analytics 3 45 DESN2201 Introduction to Web Design for Digital Marketing 3 45 DESN2202 Introduction to Digital Media Production 3 45 DESN2301 User Experience Design 3 45 MGMT2101 Project Management 3 45 MKTG2302 Advertising 3 45 PREL2103 Digital and Emerging Media 3 45 SODV2204 Introduction to Web Development for Digital Marketing 3 45
+Required Co ourses Credits Hours

+ACCT1103 Introduction to Financial Accounting 3 45

+HRES1101 Organizational Behaviour 3 45

+HRES2201 Introduction to Human Resources 3 45

+MGMT1101 Introduction to Management 3 45

+MGMT1102 Corporate Social Responsibility 3 45

+MGMT1201 Business Communication 3 45

+MGMT1401 Microeconomics 3 45

+MGMT1601 Business Law 3 45

+MGMT2401 Macroeconomics 3 45

+MKTG1101 Introduction to Marketing 3 45

+DATA2301 Fundamentals of Digital Marketing Analytics 3 45

+DESN2201 Introduction to Web Design for Digital Marketing 3 45

+DESN2202 Introduction to Digital Media Production 3 45

+DESN2301 User Experience Design 3 45

+MGMT2102 Project Management 3 45

+MGMT2998 Business Strategy 3 45

+MKTG2302 Advertising 3 45

+PREL2103 Digital and Emerging Media 3 45

+SODV2204 Introduction to Web Development for Digital Marketing 3 45